Is dynamic dedicated path protection tractable?: Preliminaries

 \section{Preliminaries}

-The generic Dijkstra algorithm operates on the search graph generated from the input graph that models the network.
+The generic Dijkstra algorithm operates on the search graph generated from the input graph that models the optical network.
 To differentiate between the input and the search graphs, we call the input graph the network (with nodes and links), and the search graph just a graph (with vertexes and edges).
+That split in terminology clarifies presentation: a vertex in the input graph is just a node; a vertex in the search graph is just a vertex.
+A network models the optical network, a graph models the search graph.

-Route $r$ is a sequence of neighboring links. \emph{Trait} $t$ provides information needed to establish a connection along route $r$: e.g., cost and resources (e.g., units).
-Different traits can refer to the same route if a connection can be established using different resources.
+The network is made of $N$ nodes and directed links.
+Parallel links are allowed.
+Link $k$ has cost $\cost(k)$ and the set $\AU(k)$ of available units for establishing a connection.
+We denote the set of all units as $\Omega$.
+Route $r$ is a sequence of neighboring links. \emph{Trait} $t$ is a pair of cost $\cost(t)$ of total order $<$ and units $\RI(t)$.
+Trait provides information needed to establish a connection along route $r$.
+Units $\RI(t)$ is a half-closed integer interval that models the contiguous units available along the route.
+For example, $\RI(t) = \RIO{0}{2}$ means units 0 and 1.
+Different traits can refer to the same route if a connection can be established using different contiguous units.

+The graph is made of vertexes $(n_a, n_b)$, i.e., a pair of nodes, that model a pair of routes: one that leads to node $n_a$, the other to $n_b$.
+Edge $e$ represents a way of transitioning from $(n_a, n_b)$ to some other vertex by adding a link to one of the routes.
+The graph is generated on-the-fly, and we start searing at the vertex for nodes where the routes begin.
+For DDPP, the routes begin at the same node $n_s$, so the first vertex is $(n_s, n_s)$.

 Path $p$ is a sequence of neighboring edges. \emph{Label} $l$ provides information needed to establish a connection along path $p$ made of two routes, and so a label is a pair of two traits.
 Different labels can refer to the same path.
+In standard Dijkstra, a path and a label are synonymous (i.e., they represent the same solution), since a path can have a single label.
+In generic Dijkstra, a path does not represent a solution; it is a label that do, since a path can have many labels.

+Appending edge $e$ to path $p$ (Fig.~\ref{f:graph}) represents adding a specific link $k$ to one of the routes.
+There may be other links leaving the end nodes of the two routes, but edges other than $e$ would represent those links.
+Since dedicated protection offers link-disjoint routes, we require no two edges in a path model the same link.